jonthebeef/cursordone/tasks/create-configuration-system.md

 - [ ] Documentation complete

 ## Notes

 Configuration system should be flexible enough to handle different deployment scenarios while maintaining strict validation.

+---

+## Guidelines

+- The fewer lines of code, the better
+- Proceed like a Senior Developer // 10x engineer
+- DO NOT STOP WORKING until task is complete
+- Start reasoning paragraphs with uncertainty, then build confidence through analysis